docsforadobe/illustrator-scripting-guide/docs/jsobjref/PaperInfo.md

 **Description**

-The paper’s height in points.
+The paper's height in points.

 **Type**